earwig/benkurtovic.com/_posts/2011-06-23-oh-look-a-blog.md

 ---
 layout: post
 title: Oh Look, A Blog!
-description: Just kinda playing with the idea of my own site right now.
+description: Just kinda playing with the idea of my own site right now
 ---

 Hello there.